-Stockpile Destruction (Art.
+Stockpile destruction (Art.
 3)

 Clearance and risk reduction education (Art.
 4)

-Victim Assistance (Art.
+Victim assistance (Art.
 5)

-Transparency Measures (Art.
+Transparency measures (Art.
 7)

-To ensure effective implementation and measure progress under the Convention, States Parties are obliged to report regularly on several issues, including national implementation measures undertaken, number and characteristics of stockpiles, extent of cluster munitions contamination and measures undertaken to assist victims.
+To ensure effective implementation and measure progress under the Convention, States Parties are obliged to report regularly on several issues, including national implementation measures undertaken, number and characteristics of stockpiles, extent of cluster munition contamination and measures undertaken to assist victims.

-National Implementation Measures (Art.
+National implementation measures (Art.
 9)